kartiksuri10/currency-converter-java/README.md

 ## Features
 Allows users to input an amount in a chosen currency and convert it to another chosen currency.
 Provides a dropdown menu for selecting input and output currencies from a wide range of options.
-Retrieves exchange rates from json file.
+Retrieves exchange rates from an external API.

 ## Usage
 1> Compile the Java file 'currencyConverter.java' .